-Start your London sightseeing adventure with the city's oldest royal palace – the Tower of London (free entry with The London Pass).
+Start your London city sightseeing adventure with the city's oldest royal palace – the Tower of London (access with The London Pass).
 Situated on the banks of the Thames, this historic fortress is home to the spectacular Crown Jewels, as well as the White Tower built by William the Conquerer nearly 1,000 years ago.
 With The London Pass, you also get fast-track entry (skip the queues!) without further payment, as well as a 10% discount in the gift shop.

-While you're here, you can also visit Tower Bridge for a fascinating behind-the-scenes look at one of London's most recognisable landmarks (free entry with The London Pass).
-The spooktacular London Bridge Experience is just a seven-minute walk up Tooley Street, and offers an interactive journey through some of the dark and more gruesome history of the area (fast track, free entry with The London Pass).
+While you're here, you can also visit Tower Bridge for a fascinating behind-the-scenes look at one of London's most recognisable landmarks (access with The London Pass).
+The spooktacular London Bridge Experience is just a seven-minute walk up Tooley Street, and offers an interactive journey through some of the dark and more gruesome history of the area (fast-track entry with The London Pass).

 Lunch: London Eye Pier

 Afternoon: Westminster Pier

-Take the City Cruises boat west again past the stunning Houses of Parliament and alight at Westminster Pier to visit Westminster Abbey (free, fast-track entry with The London Pass).
+Take the City Cruises boat west again past the stunning Houses of Parliament and alight at Westminster Pier to visit Westminster Abbey (fast-track entry with The London Pass).
 Throughout its long history, this impressive gothic abbey has hosted many coronations and royal weddings (including that of the Duke and Duchess of Cambridge).
 Westminster Abbey is also the final resting place of notable British royals, aristocrats, artists, poets and scientists, including: Elizabeth I, Mary Queen of Scots, Charles Dickens, Geoffrey Chaucer, Charles Darwin and many more.

-If you have time after Westminster Abbey, pop into the nearby Queen's Gallery at Buckingham Palace (entry to The Queen's Gallery is free with The London Pass).
+If you have time after Westminster Abbey, pop into the nearby Queen's Gallery at Buckingham Palace (access with The London Pass).

 Evening: Dinner and a West End show

-Day 2: London's royal palaces and small museums
+Day Two: London's royal palaces and small museums